 problems.
 First, I'm damned ugly.
 I hate the way I look and sound on camera.
 Barf!
 Second, it turns out that online teaching and learning are very different from face-to-face educational experiences.
 Some of these differences involve matters of laws and regulations over information, and the details of how lawyers and other administrators at a large institution like UBC interpret these rules.
-Some of what is described in the previous paragraphs turns out to be a violation of copyright law if it's recorded - that Vancouver Sun story about Joo Kim Tiah, the video clips, the Body Heat book, the drone footage available on YouTube - and the use of such materials is not allowed without going through the tedious and often impossible task of obtaining copyright permission for every constituent element of a creative work.40 A very helpful, friendly, and yet rather infuriating email from an Intellectual Property and Copyright Services Librarian at UBC informs me of all the details of Section 29.21, Part 1, Subsections a, b, c, and d of the Canada Copyright Act, 'Non-Commercial User-Generated Content.'
-The bottom line is that since UBC is my employer, there are much tighter restrictions on me than on you: you are free, for example, to build creative new mixtures of
+Some of what is described in the previous paragraphs turns out to be a violation of copyright law if it's recorded and assembled - that Vancouver Sun story about Joo Kim Tiah, the video clips of Trump's bloviating, the Body Heat book, the drone footage available on YouTube - and the use of such materials is not allowed without going through the tedious and often impossible task of obtaining copyright permission for every constituent element of a creative work.44 A very helpful, friendly, and yet rather infuriating email from an Intellectual Property and Copyright Services Librarian at UBC informs me of all the details of Section 29.21, Part 1, Subsections a, b, c, and d of the Canada Copyright Act, 'Non-Commercial User-Generated Content.'
+The bottom line is that since UBC is my

-40 Plus, my speculations on the appropriate careers for Tiah-Trumpian security guards would be downright dangerous if uttered out loud and on camera; you never know, those cute muscles might well be powered by violent homophobia and transphobia - in stark contrast to the kaleidascopic diverse acceptance that generally defines metropolitan Vancouver, and that co-evolves with the vivid non-binary creativity of new intersectional identities; see, for example, the profile of Maiden China in Sabrina Furminger (2019).
+44 Plus, my speculations on the appropriate careers for Tiah-Trumpian security guards would be downright dangerous if uttered out loud and on camera; you never know, those cute muscles might well be powered by violent homophobia and transphobia - in stark contrast to the kaleidascopic diverse acceptance that generally defines metropolitan Vancouver, and that co-evolves with the vivid non-binary creativity of new intersectional identities; see, for example, the profile of Maiden China in Sabrina Furminger (2019).
 "Welcome to Vancouver's Yellow Revolution."
 Vancouver Courier, August 13.
 Intersectionality is especially complex in Vancouver, and goes in directions that can be quite unpredictable and surprising.
 For an example with fascinating legal discussions of the B.C.
 Human Rights Tribunal as well as terms like "pro bono" versus "low-bono" legal services and the definitions of "Brozilian," see Aidan Macnab (2019).
 "BC Brazilian Waxing Case a Step Backward for Trans Human Rights Cases, Says Lawyer."
-Canadian Lawyer, November 5.
+Canadian Lawyer, November 5, and Karin Larsen (2019).
+"Estheticians Don't Have to Wax Male Genitalia Against Their Will, B.C.
+Tribunal Rules."
+CBC News, October 22.